ejazhussain/blog/source/_posts/how-to-usecontext-with-usereducer-in-spfx.md

 ### Root component

 In our root component, first of all, we need to initialize our initial state and then pass this initial state to useReducer hook.
-Which will return object containing state and dispatch?
+The reducer will return an object containing state and dispatch.

 The state will be our app state and dispatch method will be used to perform any action within our reducer.